Margaret Connolly, PhD RCST®

 If something’s stuck, something somewhere isn’t going to be working right.
 Emotionally and spiritually, we’ve probably all either experienced that phenomenon ourselves or known someone who’s been “stuck” and not able to “get on with their lives.”

-Since that beginning over fifteen years ago, I’ve pursued extensive advanced training with Dr. Sanet, founder of the Osteopathic Health and Wellness Institute and Chair of the Credentials Committee (2004-2006) of The Cranial Academy, A Component Society of the American Academy of Osteopathy.
+Since that beginning over twenty years ago, I’ve pursued extensive advanced training with Dr. Sanet, founder of the Osteopathic Health and Wellness Institute and Chair of the Credentials Committee (2004-2006) of The Cranial Academy, A Component Society of the American Academy of Osteopathy.
 Dr. Sanet is an approved provider for the National Certification Board for Therapeutic Massage and Bodywork.
 I also trained over a five-year period with Franklyn Sills at Stillpoint in New York City, and I’m certified by the Biodynamic Craniosacral Therapy Association of North America.

 My clients often live under a lot of pressure because of the high-powered careers they’ve chosen, the distressed populations they serve, or the complicated family situations they grace with their heartful presence.
 Other clients may be going through or recovering from a major illness, surgery, or injury, or dealing with pain or trauma that hasn’t resolved, maybe not for years.
 Both craniosacral therapy and BodyTalk are cutting-edge techniques that help these people keep agile, creative, and responsive to life itself as it moves along.

 Either way, I have the satisfaction of being part of the support system for people taking on, or faced with, big challenges.
 Let me see if I can be of help to you.
 Call me 610-202-4778, and we can talk.

 Professional Credentials and Memberships